Vagif Rza Ibrahimov

 Vagif Rza Ibrahimov (born May 9, 1947, in the village of Jahri) is an Azerbaijani mathematician and professor.
 He is a corresponding member of ANAS and an organizer and a participant of numerous conferences.
 He has published more than 102 articles abroad.
 He is a professor at Baku State University.

+Biography

+Vagif Rza Ibrahimov is a corresponding member of ANAS, doctor of Physical and Mathematical Sciences, membership of American Mathematical Society and European Mathematical Society, organizer and participant of numerous conferences, keynote speaker of the international conference IAPE'19 Oxford, Honored Teacher of the Republic of Azerbaijan and winner of 1st World Science Championship in Dubai.